jaisbhavana/-Integrated-Analytics-with-Azure-Synapse-End-to-End-Project/README.md

 In this project, we covered the following tools:
 Permissions were granted for the Azure Synapse Analytics workspace as follows:

 To utilize Azure Synapse Analytics for Integrated Data Analytics in the Azure subscription, an Azure Synapse Analytics Workspace resource was provisioned.
-Admin-level access on portal.azure.com was required.
+Admin-level access to portal.azure.com was required.
 The directory containing the subscription was identified at the top right corner of the portal with the User ID.